cechandler/dissertation-paper/dissertation/diss-outline.md

 - Brief overview of Hanninen terminology

-	- segmentation and associative landscapes as a way to track variation
+	- segmentation and associative organization as a way to track variation
 	- sonic and contextual domains

 - Associative segments in *Walden*: